8 Best Time Management Audiobooks

 8. The Power of Habit by Charles Duhigg

-In this audiobook, award-winning business reporter Charles Duhigg uses various scientific studies to examine how habits are formed, why they exist, & how they can be changed.
-The author examined habit forming at work in situations from corporate boardrooms to the sidelines of the NFL to the frontlines of the human rights movement.
+In this audiobook, award-winning business reporter Charles Duhigg uses various scientific studies to examine how habits are formed, why they exist, and how they can be changed.
+The author examined habit formation at work in situations from corporate boardrooms to the sidelines of the NFL to the frontlines of the human rights movement.

 Conclusion